Xazkiel0/cli-react/readme.md

 Create a component with css
 >```rct gc <ComponentName> -s``` <b>or</b> ```rct gc <ComponentName> --style```

-Create a component and make it an oberserver
+Create a component and make it an observer
 >```rct gc <ComponentName> -o``` <b>or</b> ```rct gc <ComponentName> --observable```

 Create a component but don't wrap it in a folder